ashwini-kr-sharma/chipatac2020/07_ATAC_Footprinting.md

 Given the % overlap you calculated.

 - What do you think ?
 Is the overlap high/low ?
 Is this expected ?
+- In the overlap analysis above we answer - How many of the CTCF ChIPseq peaks are present in CTCF footprints ?
+Now try answering the opposite - Of all the predicted CTCF footprints, what % of those were overlapping with CTCF Chipseq peaks.
 - Biologically speaking why these numbers differ ?
 Hint: Think of how the regulatory landscape changes by condition/environment etc